jay-gleeson/CS175-Midterm-Project-Fall-2024/README.md

       g++ CS-Week-4-Simple-Adventure-Game.cpp -o euclid
       ./euclid
       ```
+## Challenges ⚠️
+Narrative Cohesion 🧵: Maintaining a consistent tone and logical flow between branches was tricky with multiple story paths.

+State Tracking 🔄: Tracking the player’s key decisions (amulet, riddle, etc.) across different scenes required careful use of variables and conditionals.

+Dynamic Ending Logic 🧠: Ensuring that the ending properly reflected the player's choices involved juggling several layers of branching logic.

+## Future Improvements 🚀
+Save/Load System 💾: Implementing the ability to save progress and resume later for a smoother player experience.

+Expanded Narrative Paths 🧭: Introduce more choices and subplots to deepen replayability and immersion.

+---

-Enjoy your adventure in Euclid 🛤️ and may your choices lead you to a good fate! 🍀✨
+Enjoy your adventure in *Euclid* 🛤️ and may your choices lead you to a good fate! 🍀✨